noraracht/CONSULT/README.md

 ```

 ###### Output:
-CONSULT is designed for filtering out contaminants from sequencing reads so its output is a FASTQ file that contains **UNCLASSIFIED** (clean) reads and their corresponding sequence IDs, obtained from the input FASTQ header.
+CONSULT is designed for filtering out contaminants from sequencing reads so its output is a FASTQ file that contains **UNCLASSIFIED** (clean) reads and their corresponding sequence IDs, obtained from the input FASTQ headers.
 Files are stored into working directory where software is ran.
 Every sample retains its original file name prefixed with *"ucseq_"*.
 <!--Log output is sent to standard output by default. -->

 **CONSULT program arguments are:**

 - -i - name of the reference database

 - -c - the highest number of *k*-mers that is required to still keep sequencing read unclassified.
-For instance, if at least one *k*-mer match is enough to classify a read, "c" should be set to 0.
+For instance, if at least one *k*-mer match is enough to classify a read (default setting mentioned in a paper), "c" should be set to 0 in a software.
 If at least two *k*-mer matches are required to call entire read a match, "c" should be set to 1.
-By default the value of "c" in 0.
+By default the value of "c" is 0.

 - -t - number of threads